ben-n93/ben-n93/README.md

 - I'm focused right now on learning more about data engineering 🔨
 - I like to write about all things data - SQL, Tableau and more - on my [website](https://ben-nour.com/)  🌐
 - To get in contact [email](mailto:hello@ben-nour.com) me or reach out via [Twitter/X](https://twitter.com/benjamin_nour) 📫
+- Be sure to check out my pinned repositories to see some of my favourite projects 📍

 <!---
 ruthlesscattle/ruthlesscattle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.